LeonardoRosaa/books/README.md

 You can start reading the [Testing the widget’s appearance in Flutter](https://medium.com/@leonardoorosaa16/testing-the-widgets-appearance-in-flutter-b0ba8b4c32ff) if you would like deep dive into the Golden Tests with *Alchesmit* in Flutter.

+## Integration tests

+Flutter's [integration_test](https://docs.flutter.dev/testing/integration-tests) does a great job but has some features we can't test using the standard API like some *native interactions*.
+The Books' project uses the [Patrol](https://patrol.leancode.co/getting-started) integration test tool providing an easy way for writing integration tests in Flutter Framework.

+You need to install the [patrol_cli](https://patrol.leancode.co/native/setup#install-patrol_cli) locally before starting with the *Integration Tests* in the Books project.

+After installed the `patrol_cli` locally,  you may run the tests executing the `patrol test --target integration_test/integration_test.dart --verbose --no-label` command.

 ### Localizations

 The Books' project uses the `flutter_localizations` from Flutter SDK for language internationalization.
 Use the `localization` global variable for accessing the internationalization like the example below: